oobrien/allthedocks/README.md

 V3 published late on 7 July 2023, update routes to reflect two removals.
 Now 161 in total for all teams.
 Also some rerouting based on a TSP solver's suggestions.

-V4 will be published late on 8 July, the "London 10K" edition, with P and W early stages changed significantly to avoid the closed sections.
+V4 was published late on 8 July, the "London 10K" edition, with P and W early stages changed significantly to avoid the closed sections.
 (Minor changes to the other teams too).

 ## Team distances (km)